blippar/blippar-ar-sdk/faq.md

 * The SDK supports native AR (ARKit and ARCore) through markerless SLAM.
 Surface detection will be available very soon in a future release.
 * Supports all [Blippbuilder Script API](https://developer.blippar.com/portal/ar-api/home/) features.

 The SDK does not provide content in itself.
-The creation of blipps can be done via BlippBuilder, a self service tool for creating blipps.
+The creation of blipps can be done via Blippbuilder, a self service tool for creating blipps.
 Alternatively blipps can be created by developers by using the [Blippbuilder Script API](https://developer.blippar.com/portal/ar-api/home/).

 ## What are the requirements for the SDK to be compatible with an app?